MurphyPicard/evToEbitda/README.md

 metric of all EV/EBITDA.
 All the screeners that offer this info, like FASTgraphs and GURUfocus charge high fees.
 Wonderful sites, but too pricey for the average person.
-We don't want to spend all our profits on fees.
+Users don't want to spend all our investment profits on website fees.
+They want a free site that is as good as a paid site!

-This will be a revolving project but to list a few
+- This will be a revolving project but to list a few -
 # User stories:
 * Users should be able to screen for stocks using common and not so common metrics for evaluating stocks.
   * A minimum of 100 common metrics like P/E and Marketcap.